Use an Architecture

 for planning project activities, and is the basis around which iterations are

-organized.
 Continuous open communication with objective data derived

 directly from ongoing activities, and the evolving product configurations are